amini-allight/steam-static-shortcuts/readme.md

 ## Platform Support

 This application only does basic file I/O operations and should work on any operating system, although by default it assumes a Linux-style Steam install and the instructions are written assuming a Linux operating system.
+Only a Linux binary is provided.

 ## Dependencies